Abe eager to invite Xi as state guest despite some opposition from conservative lawmakers | The Japan Times

 The Senkakus, called Diaoyu in China, are controlled by Japan but claimed by Beijing.

-Brushing aside such a demand, Abe on Tuesday said, “We have challenges.
+Brushing aside such demands, Abe said on Tuesday, “We have challenges.
 That’s why we have to continue dialogue.”